Generic name: erdafitinib [ er-da-FI-ti-nib ]

 What is Balversa?

-Balversa is used only if your cancer has a specific genetic marker (an abnormal "FGFR" gene).
+Balversa is used only if your cancer has a specific genetic marker (an abnormal "FGFR" gene), and if you were treated with at least one other platinum cancer medicine that did not work or has stopped working.
 Your doctor will test you for this gene.

 Balversa is usually given after other treatments have failed.